-RUST COLLEGE was established in 1866 by the Freedman’s Aid Society of the Methodist Episcopal church.
-The founders were missionaries from the North who opened a school in Asbury Methodist Episcopal Church, where Moses Adams, a local Negro preacher was pastor.
-The school accepted adults of all ages, as well as children, for instruction in elementary subjects.
+| Rust College was established in 1866 by the Freedman’s Aid Society of the Methodist Episcopal Church.
+Its founders were missionaries from the North who opened a school in Asbury Methodist Episcopal Church, accepting adults of all ages, as well as children, for instruction in elementary subjects.
 A year later the first building on the present campus was erected.